 - Service levels, number of revenue service hours, miles and span of service for RTA fixed route services will be budgeted at current levels for FY13-14. - Runabout service hours and miles are expected to increase slightly to address increasing demand. - Should staff be unable to secure adequate funding to operate projected fixed route and Runabout service levels, a reduction of service would be proposed and/or a potential increase in LTF funding would be requested for the Board's consideration. - Detailed miles/hours and span of service for each route and Runabout will be provided with the draft budget.
-In addition, detailed miles/hours and span of service will be provided separately for SLO County Services (both fiscal years) and North County Consolidated Services (FY14-15 only). - Staff will use the 2012-14 RTA Strategic Business Plan, the 2010 Fixed Route Performance Standards, the 2012-15 RTA Service Improvement Program, as well as the findings from the 2010 Short Range Transit Plan, to evaluate potential
+In addition, detailed miles/hours and span of service will be provided separately for SLO County Services (both fiscal years) and North County Consolidated Services (FY14-15 only). - Staff will use the 2012-14 RTA Strategic Business Plan, the 2010 Fixed Route Performance Standards, the 2012-15 RTA Service Improvement Program, as well as the findings from the 2010 Short Range Transit Plan, to evaluate potential efficiencies and with Board concurrence implement efficiencies during the course of the two fiscal years.

-- efficiencies and with Board concurrence implement efficiencies during the course of the two fiscal years. - Fuel consumption and price will be budgeted conservatively; diesel fuel will be budgeted at \$4.25 per gallon. - CalTIP liability premiums will be increased 10% annually. - Workers Compensation premiums are projected to increase 20%, with the realization that workers compensation is especially challenging this year for almost everyone.
+- Fuel consumption and price will be budgeted conservatively; diesel fuel will be budgeted at \$4.25 per gallon. - CalTIP liability premiums will be increased 10% annually. - Workers Compensation premiums are projected to increase 20%, with the realization that workers compensation is especially challenging this year for almost everyone.
 Staff will be working with our broker on this in an effort to obtain a better number prior to April.
-We have also established an employee committee that has evaluated work comp injuries and has initiated a proactive program to address the number of claims and severity of the claims that we have had during the last year.
-It is expected that this effort will hasten the return of employees back to work following lost-time work-related injuries. - For FY13-14, the number of budgeted positions will slightly increase in comparison to FY12-13 to address deficiencies in data collection, operations oversight, and bus stop maintenance, as well as to address increasing Runabout demand.
-However should revenue projections in April indicate that FY13-14 revenue is down, there will be a requisite reduction in the number of FTE's based upon projected revenue. - For FY14-15, it is anticipated that the number of budgeted positions will increase as part of the North County Consolidated Services.
+We have also established an employee committee that has evaluated workers comp injuries has initiated a proactive program to address the number of claims and severity of the claims that we have had during the last year, and to hasten the return of employees back to work following lost-time work-related injuries. - For FY13-14, the number of budgeted positions will slightly increase in comparison to FY12-13 to address deficiencies in data collection, operations oversight, and bus stop maintenance, as well as to address increasing Runabout demand.
+However should revenue projections in April indicate that FY13-14 revenue is down, there will be a requisite reduction in the number of FTE's based upon projected revenue. - For FY14-15, the number of budgeted positions will increase as part of the North County Consolidated Services.
 It should be noted that the marginal costs and revenues of the consolidation will be treated in the budget the same way that SLO County services are depicted: as a separate and distinct column. - Staff is still researching the anticipated impacts of the Affordable Care Act on both the number of employees and the costs of per-employee healthcare costs.
 For budget-making purposes, staff is assuming a 10% annual increase for both PERS- and Blue Cross-covered employees for each of the next two fiscal years. - Based on the current projected funding, a 2% annual Cost of Living (COLA) adjustment will be budgeted for non-union employees; the Collective Bargaining Agreement identifies annual increases based upon longevity for Bus Operators and Mechanics.
-Employees within the salary range for their position will be eligible for a step merit increase subject to performance assessments. - RTA will work with SLOCOG staff and members of the Regional Efficiencies Committees to evaluate efficiencies in the provision of service throughout the county. - Assume driver and mechanic annual wage increases similar to those in the current CBA for the next two fiscal years.
+Employees within the salary range for their position will be eligible for a step merit increase subject to performance assessments. - RTA will work with SLOCOG staff and members of the Regional Efficiencies Committees to evaluate efficiencies in the provision of service throughout the county.